1996 United States House of Representatives election in Vermont

 The 1996 United States House of Representatives election in Vermont was held on Tuesday, November 5, 1996, to elect the U.S. representative from the state's at-large congressional district.
 The election coincided with the elections of other federal and state offices, including a quadrennial presidential election.

+Incumbent Independent Bernie Sanders won re-election to a fourth term, defeating Republican Susan Sweetser and Democrat Jack Long.